openrewrite/rewrite/README.md

 }
 ```

-First, we construct a `Parser` instance, in this case an `OracleJdkParser` which will tightly control the parsing and type attribution phases of the standard
+First, we construct a `Parser` instance, in this case an `OpenJdkParser` which will tightly control the parsing and type attribution phases of the standard
-Oracle JDK to produce an abstract syntax tree (AST) that we can work with.
+Open JDK to produce an abstract syntax tree (AST) that we can work with.
 If we were working with a real project, we would pass a `List<Path>` of the binary
-dependencies of the project to the `OracleJdkParser` constructor.
+dependencies of the project to the `OpenJdkParser` constructor.

 Next, we use the parser to parse some source code.
 Typically, you would pass a `List<Path>` of all the source files in the project, and `parse` would return
 a `List<Tr.CompilationUnit>` representing the ASTs of each source file in order.
 Here we are using a convenience utility that is especially handy while writing